-Tasmania Police Safe Roads Strategy 2022-2024, focuses the activities of all police on the fatal five causes of serious and fatal crashes, which are the highest risk driver behaviours: speeding; alcohol and drugs; distraction and inattention; seatbelts; and fatigue.
+The Tasmania Police Safe Roads Strategy 2024-2026 focuses the activities of all police on the fatal five causes of serious and fatal crashes, which are the highest risk driver behaviours: speeding; alcohol and drugs; distraction and inattention; seatbelts; and fatigue.

-The strategy includes the analysis of current data that assists to identify where enforcement activities should be focused according to the highest risk, road safety locations, times and behaviours to achieve a change in driver behaviour.
+The strategy includes the analysis of current data that assists in identifying where enforcement activities should be focused according to the highest risk, road safety locations, times and behaviours to achieve a change in driver behaviour.
+It is anticipated that police efforts will be further refined, via completion of a Road Safety Enforcement Allocation Model (RSEAM) project in tandem with Department of State Growth, which aims to deliver a 'best practice' guide for operation police, amongst other tangible benefits.

-Tasmania Police actively seek to create an environment through targeted policing tactics and consistent police messaging, where drivers expect to encounter enforcement activities anywhere on the road network.
+Tasmania Police actively seeks to create an environment through targeted policing tactics and consistent police messaging, where drivers expect to encounter enforcement activities anywhere on the road network.
 A specific focus upon the conduct of high-visibility District and Statewide Road Policing Operations underpins this strategy.